adonisjs/v5-docs/content/guides/validator/custom-rules.md

+---
+summary: Learn how you can create custom rules for the AdonisJS validator
+---

 You can extend the validator rules set by adding your custom rules to it.
 You can add a new rule using the `validator.rule` method.

 ## Creating your first rule